psyto/datasov2/README.md

-# DataSov: Hybrid Digital Identity and Data Ownership
+# DataSov: Data Ownership & Monetization Platform for the AI Economy

-DataSov combines distributed storage (e.g., Arweave) for permanent identity storage and Solana for high-throughput data ownership trading.
+DataSov empowers data owners to monetize their data while retaining full ownership and control.
+Built for the AI economy, DataSov provides a decentralized marketplace where individuals can tokenize and trade their anonymized personal data, ensuring they benefit from the value their data creates.
+The platform combines distributed storage (e.g., Arweave) for permanent identity storage and Solana for high-throughput data marketplace operations.
 The architecture is designed to support multiple distributed storage backends and offline storage options.
-This repo contains a minimal end-to-end demo environment and component implementations.

 ---